 - global partnerships: the RCoA is committed to forging and nurturing relationships with doctors and institutions from other countries.
 The global partnerships department also provides advice to international graduates who wish to work or train in the UK through the Medical Training Initiative (MTI) scheme

-- webcasts: choose when and where to learn with College videos – recorded lectures with corresponding lecture slides, from selected College events.
-Did you know there are over 120 webcasts available on demand, and you can log webcasts towards your CPD credits
+- Videos: choose when and where to learn with College videos – recorded lectures with corresponding lecture slides, from selected events and courses.
+Did you know there are over 120 videos available on demand, and you can log these towards your CPD credits

 - support: receive advice and support from regional advisors anaesthesia and College tutors, who represent the views of the College in relevant matters within your region

-- Lifelong Learning Platform: access to our web-based Lifelong Learning platform, currently incorporates the e-Portfolio for anaesthetists in training with an enhanced version of the CPD Online Diary.
-The offline logbook functionality will be added in the second half of 2019, to provide a seamless offering supporting members throughout their careers.
+- Lifelong Learning Platform: access to our web-based Lifelong Learning platform, currently incorporates the e-Portfolio for anaesthetists in training with an enhanced version of the CPD Online Diary. and offline logbook functionality to provide a seamless offering supporting members throughout their careers.